The school offers a broad and general curriculum in line with A Curriculum for Excellence. Our Curriculum Rationale can be found here:-

 Programmes of Work are planned to incorporate Literacy into the term’s theme and take account of the Curriculum for Excellence experiences and outcomes.

 Learning other language enables children and young people to make connections with different people and their cultures and develop as global citizens.
 In line with the Government’s 1+2 Languages initiative, all teachers in Glenurquhart Primary will teach French as a second language to all pupils from Primary 1, so they have gained in confidence in the subject before going to the High School.
-We are also working to build capacity to introduce a third language, Gaelic, from Primary 5 onwards.
+From Primary 5 onwards, the teachers also work together to offer Gaelic as the 3rd language.
+For those in Gaelic Medium Education, the 3rd language becomes French which is offered to them from Primary 5 also.

 2. Numeracy and Mathematics